peteroupc/peteroupc.github.io/random.md

 The following table lists techniques, methods, and functions that implement unpredictable-random and statistical-random RNGs for popular programming languages.
 Note the following:

-- For both kinds of generators it's encouraged to create a single instance of the RNG on application startup and use that instance throughout the application (if the application is multithreaded, the instance ought to be thread-safe).
+- In single-threaded applications for both kinds of RNGs, it's encouraged to create a single instance of the RNG on application startup and use that instance throughout the application.
+- In multithreaded applications, it's encouraged&mdash;
+    - for both kinds of RNGs, to create a single thread-safe instance of the RNG on application startup and use that instance throughout the application, and/or
+    - at least for statistical-random RNGs, to store separate and independently-initialized instances of the RNG in thread-local storage, so that each thread accesses a different instance.
 - Methods and libraries mentioned in the "Statistical-random" column need to be initialized with a full-length seed before use (for example, a seed generated using an implementation in the "Unpredictable-random" column).
 - The mention of a third-party library in this section does not imply sponsorship or endorsement of that library, or imply a preference of that library over others.
 The list is not comprehensive.